-Starting July 1, all new websites will be indexed using Google’s mobile-first indexing.
+Starting July 1, 2019 all new websites are indexed using Google’s mobile-first indexing.
 This means if you launch a new website and it has mobile usability problems, then it will certainly have ranking issues as well.

 What does this mean for SEO?

 Google will apply the same rules to rank your website as they apply to mobile sites.
 These rules are somewhat more strict in some areas but definitely different than before.